How To Structure an Online Course: Your Step-By-Step Guide

 10. Launching The Course

 Make sure to include a course definition that would tell the consumer what they will be receiving once they have completed the course.
 Finally, consider where you are going to launch your course.
 It can be on an e-learning platform or a standalone website dedicated to your course.
 You might also be able to do both simultaneously.
-The rest is a matter of marketing and being able to promote your courses effectively.
+The rest is a matter of marketing strategy and being able to promote your courses effectively.

 Join over 1.5 million users worldwideStart for Free!